 - ATAR courses

 - General courses

 - Foundation courses

 - VET industry specific courses

 - VET qualifications

 - Endorsed programs.

 ATAR, General and Foundation courses are WACE courses.
-Preliminary course units do not contribute to the achievement of a WACE, but will be reported on the WASSA.
+Preliminary course units do not contribute to the achievement of a WACE, but are reported on the WASSA.

 WACE courses are grouped into List A (arts/languages/ social sciences) and List B (mathematics/science/ technology).
-Students studying for a WACE are required to select at least one Year 12 subject from each of List A and List B. Table 2 (on page 14) shows the WACE List A and List B subjects.
+Students studying for a WACE are required to select at least one Year 12 subject from each of List A and List B. Table 1: WACE List A and List B subjects for breadth of study shows the WACE List A and List B subjects.

-Schools choose to offer courses that meet the needs

-and interests of their students in line with the resources they have available.
+Schools choose to offer courses that meet the needs and interests of their students in line with the resources they have available.